google/go-cloud/internal/docs/design.md

     -   TODO(issue #300): The test will save the Terraform output to a file in order to replay using the same inputs.
-    -   TODO(issue #301): The replay files are lightly scrubbed; the `Authorization` HTTP header is removed.
     -   Commit the new replay files along with your code change.
-Expect to see lots of diff; see below for more discussion.
+Expect to see lots of diffs; see below for more discussion.

 ### Diffs in replay files